Visiting Oude Kerk in Amsterdam.

 Photographing Oude Kerk.

 I had a hard time really taking any photos by then.
 I just wanted to leave.
-The light and lens angle weren’t in my favor and I had just brought my kids past a prostitutes window.
+The light and lens angle wasn’t in my favor and I had just brought my kids past a prostitutes window.
 There were people all around near the church and in my desire to not seem like I’m taking photos of people on the street, I ended up not taking the photos from the base as I would have preferred.

-My son however doesn’t have that same feeling of discomfort and rather enjoys street photography, as evidenced by his photo above.
+My son, however, doesn’t have that same feeling of discomfort and rather enjoys street photography, as evidenced by his photo above.

 But we were still stuck with a dilemma.
 How to exit?
 We stood near the canal assessing our situation.
 Back from whence we came and pass one window.
 Or left or right along the canal.
 I could see numerous windows along in one direction.
 I could see sign names, but wasn’t sure if there were windows in the other direction.
 And then, I could hear women banging on their windows to get the attention of any passerby.
 We were standing near a green piece of metal, that encircled inward, presumably for men to urinate behind.
 At least that was what the smell in the air indicated.